Transgender people and military service: Brazil

+Bulgaria

+There is no evidence that Bulgaria has ever maintained a published policy expressly allowing transgender people to serve openly in their affirmed gender.
+Throughout the monarchy, socialist, and contemporary republican periods, Bulgarian law did not create a general procedure for legal gender recognition (LGR), and military personnel systems have relied on civil-registry data—specifically sex as recorded at birth—for identity management.
+The first known legal gender change in Bulgaria was granted by the Pazardzhik Regional Court on 13 November 2003 (civil case No. 1055/2001), marking the beginning of limited case-by-case judicial recognition of gender change.
+In February 2023, the Supreme Court of Cassation issued a binding interpretative decision holding that domestic law does not permit courts to authorise changes of gender, name, or personal identification number for transgender people in the civil-status register.
+Observers describe this as a de facto nationwide ban on LGR, with the practical effect that a transgender person cannot be officially recorded or serve in the armed forces in an affirmed gender.

+As of 2025, the legality of Bulgaria’s refusal to provide LGR is under review before the Court of Justice of the European Union in a case challenging the national ban as incompatible with EU law on equality, private life, and free movement.
+By contrast, public sources addressing military service in Bulgaria primarily discuss sexual orientation rather than gender identity, indicating that gay, lesbian, and bisexual people may serve but offering no evidence of a policy authorising transgender service in an affirmed gender.

 Canada

 In 1997, Seargent Sylvia Durand became the first serving member of the Canadian Forces to transition from male to female, and became the first member of any military worldwide to transition openly while serving under the Flag.
 On Canada Day of 1998, the military changed her name from Sylvain to Sylvia and changed her sex designation on all of her personal file documents.
 In 1999, the military paid for her Sex Reassignment Surgery.
 Sylvia continued to serve and got promoted to the rank of Warrant Officer.
 When she retired in 2012, after more than 31 years of service, she was the assistant to the Canadian Forces Chief Communications Operator.

 As of 2014, Canada allowed transgender people to serve openly in its military forces.
 The policy of inclusion was reportedly still in effect in 2017.

 Chile

 Chile allows transgender people to serve openly in its military forces.
 In 2012, the Law against Discrimination entered into force, which includes sexual orientation, gender identity and gender expression as protected categories.
 Since then, the Chilean Armed Forces officially repealed all internal regulations that prevented LGBT people from entering the Army, adapting the institution's practices and regulations to current legislation, allowing since then to openly serve gays, lesbians, bisexuals and transgender people.

 In 2020, the Chilean Army officially incorporated a transgender man, Benjamín Barrera Silva, into its ranks for the first time.